YaroBear/blog/content/cargo_workspace_woes.md

 For more, see [semver compatibility](https://doc.rust-lang.org/cargo/reference/resolver.html#semver-compatibility).

-Theoretically, `wgpu 0.7.0` shouldn't have such strict dependency on a patched version, as patches usually only include bug fixes and the like, and shouldn't break existing version with future patches.
+Theoretically, `wgpu 0.7.0` shouldn't have such strict dependency on a patched version, as patches usually only include bug fixes and the like, and shouldn't break existing features with future patches.
 That's the definition of SemVer.
 O'well 🤷‍♂️.

 To get around this, I think i'll just get rid of the cargo workspace.